Mission and Work

 iMentor NYC is a school-based mentoring program matching public high school students in New York City in one-to-one relationships with college-educated mentors. iMentor partners with public schools to ensure every student at these schools receives a mentor and to augment existing guidance and college counseling programs.
 Mentor-mentee pairs are matched for three to four years and exchange weekly emails and meet monthly in person.

-iMentor Interactive is a national partnership program that brings iMentor’s mentoring model to communities nationwide. iMentor Interactive provides programmatic support, curricula, technology tools, and consulting to non-profits so they can implement their own effective mentoring programs in the iMentor model.
+iMentor Partner Programs is a national partnership program that brings iMentor’s mentoring model to communities nationwide. iMentor Interactive provides programmatic support, curricula, technology tools, and consulting to non-profits so they can implement their own effective mentoring programs in the iMentor model.

 Created in 1999 by John Griffin, founder of Blue Ridge Capital, and two public interest lawyers, Richard Buery and Matt Klein, the program began with 49 students in a single school in the South Bronx.
 This year, iMentor’s New York City mentoring program will serve more than 5,000 students.
 In 2007, iMentor launched its Partner Programs to help nonprofits and schools implement high-quality mentoring programs in the iMentor model. iMentor has partnerships with 11 organizations, including Big Brothers Big Sisters Lone Star, Big Brothers Big Sisters of Greater Pittsburgh, and the Hispanic Scholarship Fund.